5 people are interested

-Telephone Support volunteers serve as members of the hospice team and are responsible for placing calls to patient/family members to provide reassurance and education about hospice services as well as identify and report urgent needs.
-Calls are made on Mondays 9:00 am-12:00 pm or Fridays 9:00 am -12:00 pm.
+Telephone Support volunteers serve as members of the hospice team and are responsible for placing calls to patient/family members to provide reassurance and education about hospice services as well as identify and report urgent needs of the patient's.
+Calls are made on Mondays 9:00 am-12:00 pm or Thursdays 9:00 am -12:00 pm.

 - Completion of 8 hours of volunteer training through the Hospice Relias Volunteer Training, End-of-Life Specialist certification, or equivalent to be assessed and determined by the Dignity Health Hospice Volunteer Services Supervisor.